How to Separate PDF Pages

 - Open the PDF file in Google Chrome.

 - Press Ctrl + P to open print options.
-Select Save As PDF from the destination dropdown menu.
+Select Save As PDF option from the destination dropdown menu.

 - Select custom and add custom ranges of pages from the page's dropdown menu for splitting PDFs.